 When World War I erupted, Truman volunteered for duty.
 Though he was 33 years-old—two years older than the age limit for the draft—and eligible for exemption as a farmer, he helped organize his National Guard regiment, which was ultimately called into service in the 129th Field Artillery.
 Truman was promoted to captain in France and assigned Battery D, which was known for being the most unruly battery in the regiment.
 In spite of a generally shy and modest temperament, Truman captured the respect and admiration of his men and led them successfully through heavy fighting during the Meuse-Argonne campaign.

 Truman was elected to the United States Senate in 1934.
 In his first term, he served on the Senate Appropriations Committee, which was responsible for allocating tax money for Franklin Delano Roosevelt’s New Deal projects, and the Interstate Commerce Committee, which oversaw railroads, shipping, and interstate transport.
-Along with Senator Burton Wheeler, Truman began investigating railroads, and in 1940, he initiated legislation that imposed tighter federal regulation on the railroads, which helped him establish his reputation as a man of integrity.

 profile name: Harry S. Truman profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Political assassinations are an all-too-common occurrence, and they often become major landmark events.
 Luckily, many attempts to murder a political figure don't succeed, and a life is spared.
 Even those events, though, become important events in our history.
 In one of the most famous incidents, John Hinckley, Jr. tried to assassinate President Reagan in 1981.The president suffered a puntured lung, but survived the shooting.
 Here's a look at some of the most famous failed assassination attempts.